 Prerequisite: MUS 201 or permission of instructor.
 This course prepares the student to be able to analyze the basic forms of composition using accepted practices from traditional and contemporary approaches.
 The student will be able to analyze and identify the following forms by the end of the course: phrase structure, binary form, ternary form, theme and variation, sonata form, rondo form, the concerto, the symphony, fugue form, blues forms and other jazz forms.
-The course involves listening and score studytechniques.
+The course involves listening and score study techniques.

-MUS 204 Class Piano III (1)
+MUS 204 Class Piano III (1) This course is a continuation of MUS 104.

-MUS 205 Class Piano IV (1)
+MUS 205 Class Piano IV (1) This course is a continuation of MUS 204.